wduquette/value/journal.md

     of the `FromStr` result as the error message.
 But it turns out that that result isn't guaranteed to implement Display, so that's not going to work.
 *   Added `RGB::from_molt` as an example.
+*   Added `Judgment` as an example of an external enum.
+    *   But `Judgment` is Copy.
+Should I provide a special case for Copy, since no RC is needed?

 ## 2019-06-12
 *   Tried returning Ref<String> instead of Rc<String>, and immediately ran into